amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.2.1-draft.rst

       Required Elements: NONE
       Optional Elements: comments, box, point, region, (unstructured only - polygonal_surface, logical), (structured 2D only - polygon, ellipse), (structured 3D only - rotated_polygon, swept_polygon)
   </regions>

-The regions block is required.
-Within the region block no regions are required to be defined.

 The elements box and point allow for in-line description of regions.
 The region element uses a subelement to either define a box region or specify a region file.